EstherSlabbert/Superhero.Api/README.md

 ASP.NET Web API SuperHero App using SqlServer database.

-This app enables you to track basic information about superheroes in a Sql Server database and manages this via an API that makes use of controllers and manages data via EntityFrameworkCore.
+This app enables you to track basic information about superheroes in a Sql Server database and manages this via an API that makes use of controllers and manages data via EntityFrameworkCore (the recommended Object-Relational Mapper (ORM) for .NET).

 ## Initial set up and discovery